 Pretty self explanatory, but you will need sharp scissors to cut your fabric and thread.
 Bonus points if your scissors are pretty.
 Here are my favorites.

 This is another one that falls in the personal preference category.
 You can literally stitch on anything from linen to burlap to mesh fabric.
 For me, I love the texture and look of linen fabric for about 90% of my work.
 And then I stitch on tweed when I'm feeling a bit fancy.

 For beginners, I recommend finding a non-stretchy, non-see-through cotton fabric (like Kona Cotton) to start out on.
 I find that this type of cotton is more forgiving for the beginner just trying to learn the craft.
-I use Kona Cotton in all my embroidery kits.
-If you ask anyone at a local fabric store, they should be able to narrow down the huge amount of choices.How simple is that?!
+I use high-quality cotton in all my embroidery kits.
+To get started, take a look at these specific fabrics: cottonvill, cotton muslin, Kona cotton and Linen.